Summer 2021 Plans

 Campers love our variety of Chugim (activities) offerings:

-- During the first two weeks when we are in cabin pods, the pods will be assigned to activities to attend together.
+- During the beginning of camp, when we are in cabin pods, the pods will be assigned to activities to attend together.
 Each schedule will be 3-days long giving our campers the opportunity for some skill development and achievement.

-- We are examining how each activity may need to be modified to ensure health and safety of our camp community.
+- Each activity may need to be modified to ensure the health and safety of our camp community.
 Each activity area will have adjusted plans that follow all ACA, CDC, and our medical committee recommendations.

 Evening programs are always a highlight:

-- Some of our favorite all-camp programs such as Capture the Flag, Talent Show, Silent Disco, Maccabiah, Sha’arnival, and Final Banquet will continue to exist in modified form and done so in a safe and responsible way that keeps our pods intact and our 2/3 rule followed.
+- Some of our favorite all-camp programs such as Capture the Flag, Talent Show, Silent Disco, Maccabiah, Sha’arnival, and Final Banquet will continue to exist in modified form and done so in a safe and responsible way that keeps our pods intact.

 Gathering together, dressed up, as we welcome in Shabbat is a highlight for us every summer.
 This summer won’t be any different.
 Shoresh and Tzomayach campers will enjoy a delicious Shabbat dinner while Sha’ar and K’far Noar campers celebrate Shabbat together with Kabbalat Shabbat services in our sacred Makom Ha Lev (amphitheater).
 After dinner, Shoresh and Tzomayach campers will go to Makom Ha Lev for their Kabbalat Shabbat services while Sha’ar and K’far Noar eat dinner.
 After, song session and Israeli dancing will commence on the athletic field where each cabin will sing and dance together distanced from all other cabins.